mbonnemaison/adelego/README.md

 We also created a GitHub page (in french) with more information on the project and our vision [here](https://mbonnemaison.github.io/adelego/).

-*We thank the Boston Python group for allowing us to use their GitHub page as a model for our GitHub page: [about.bostonpython.com](https://about.bostonpython.com)*
+*We thank the [Boston Python group](https://about.bostonpython.com) for allowing us to use their GitHub page as a model for our GitHub page.*